 - Pest identification: The first and foremost step is to define the pest.
 Each of them has different behaviours and there are beneficial pests, as well.
 So, you have to correctly identify what type of pest is lurking around, is it bad or good for your crops.
-This step is a must as it will impact on how effective and least hazardous methods you will use to eliminate them.
+This step is a must as it will impact how effective and least hazardous methods you will use to eliminate them.

 - Monitoring: next move is to observe the situation.
-The observation is mandatory as pest management is an ongoing process and you should track changes and pest activity.
+The observation is mandatory as pest management is an ongoing process, and you should track changes and pest activity.
 Monitoring can be accomplished with the help of special diagnosis systems, forecasting programs or sound warning alarms.
-Also, employees (if you have any) should work in a synergy with those systems and must pose high sanitation habits and report if they notice any pest activity.
+Also, employees (if you have any) should work in synergy with those systems and must possess high sanitation habits and report if they notice any pest activity.
 You can hire a professional who can do surveys weekly or bi-weekly.

 - Documentation: record-keeping is a very important part of the IPM program.
-By this, you will keep track of distinctive features of the pest’s lifecycle such as type, population size, reproduction and other information which can be used for future preventive measurements and treatment methods.
+By this, you will keep track of distinctive features of the pest’s lifecycle, such as type, population size, reproduction and other information which can be used for future preventive measurements and treatment methods.

 - Prevention: no integrated pest management is as effective as the one including preventative measurements.
 Inspection is not enough if you haven’t taken any further actions to make the place unattractive.
-One of the best ways to keep pests out is to establish good cleaning habits and regularly clean the infested areas.
+One of the best ways to keep pests out is to establish good cleaning habits and regularly clean infested areas.
 Keep food and water sources away.
 Seal any entry point to your property.
 These few things will minimize the chance of pest infestation with less use of chemicals.
-Another great way to deal with the pests is crop rotation which is a great alternative to synthetic pesticides.
+Another great way to deal with pests is crop rotation which is a great alternative to synthetic pesticides.

 Methods Used in Integrated Pest Management